ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step1/handson2.md

 **SMPS will be enabled here to achieve best power consumption performance even in run mode**

 1. From Debug Pins tab flag select the three options note that PA5,PA6,PA7 appears in GPIO Settings tab
-2. Select SMPS as Power Regulator from Power Saving tab
+2. Select **SMPS** as Power Regulator from Power Saving tab

 <ainfo>
-Role of PA5,PA6,PA7 will be understood later in this session
+Role of PA5,PA6,PA7 is detailed in Debug chapter
 </ainfo>